kuhball/drehding/readme.md

 	return rps
 ```

-- write function that flashes LED at flashes / round
+- write function that flashes LED at flashes / round [done]
 	- we know the rps value
 	- means LED should flash X=s/rps times per second
 	- implement with micros/millis

-- add fraction delay form round start
+- add fraction delay form round start [not required, starting point is first hall signal]
 	- somehow synchronize starting point of LEDs time in previous function
 	- then flash them again X times
 	- but shift starting point by a milli/micro value
 	- should cause unsynced LEDs

-- loop() called ca. at 117 kHz aka 117,000 times/second?
+- loop() called ca. at 117 kHz aka 117,000 times/second? [can ignore, time based flashing works very well, processor obviously fast enough]
 	- Could be more or less, depends on board, code in loop, etc.
 	- Not a good value to build anything on.
 Use rather micro or milliseconds

-- write time-based version of code
+- write time-based version of code [done]
 	- measures rotations-per-micros
 	- controls LEDs with parameters:
 		- flash each fraction (<1) or multiple (>=1) of rotations
 	- provides better granularity control
-	- might de-sync after some runtime
+	- might de-sync after some runtime [does not, works perfectly]
 		- figure out a way to re-sync with hall signal from time to time

-- write an LED class
+- write an LED class [done]
 	should contain LED functionality, counters, steering methods, parameters, etc.

-- change to measure also HIGH->LOW with interrupts -> better number (18 instead of 9) for dividing
+- change to measure also HIGH->LOW with interrupts -> better number (18 instead of 9) for dividing [done]

-- lookup stobe-gifs and get inspired
+- lookup stobe-gifs and get inspired [done]

 ## Installation / performance ideas